 Dutch pancakes are a different variety than your typical Sunday morning American-style pancakes, French crêpes, South Indian dosa or any other pancakes you may have been sampled around the globe.
 Dutch pancakes are often savory and served with bacon, ham, Gouda cheese, or a combination of two.
 They are also sometimes served with sweet fruits like pineapples, bananas or apples.

-The quality is in the details at Pancakes!, who source their flour from an authentic Dutch windmill in nearby Hoofddorp.
-Pancakes! doesn't only offer the Dutch variety, but also features international pancakes like Russian blini, French clafoutis, and Korean pajeon.
-It's one of the rare pancake houses open for breakfast, so if enjoy eating an international breakfast, make this your first stop.
-As another incentive, I Amsterdam card holders receive a 25% discount before 1 p.m.
+The quality is in the details at PANCAKES, who source their flour from an authentic Dutch windmill in nearby Hoofddorp.
+PANCAKES doesn't only offer the Dutch variety but also features international pancakes like Russian blini, French clafoutis, and Korean pajeon.
+It's one of the rare pancake houses open for breakfast, so if you enjoy eating an international breakfast, make this your first stop.
+As another incentive, I Amsterdam cardholders receive a 25% discount before 1 p.m.

-Phenomenally tiny but very cozy, the Pannekoekenhuis Upstairs is traditional Dutch food and atmosphere at its best.
-True to its name, visitors have to climb a precipitously steep staircase- typical of old Dutch row houses- for a taste of some of the best sweet and savory pancakes in town.
-It's not a surprise that this was also the pancake house featured on Anthony Bourdain's Layover.
+Phenomenally tiny but very cozy, Upstairs Pannekoekenhuis is traditional Dutch food and atmosphere at its best.
+True to its name, visitors have to climb a precipitously steep staircase--typical of old Dutch row houses--for a taste of some of the best sweet and savory pancakes in town.
+It's not a surprise that this was also the pancake house featured on Anthony Bourdain's The Layover.

 And don't worry, there's no typo: the spelling pannekoeken (instead of pannenkoeken) predates the Dutch spelling reform that added the extra n, which is silent.

-The Pancake Bakery is the most tourist-heavy of the list, but nevertheless, a solid favorite for their extensive menu of truly massive pancakes, bite-sized poffertjes and wide array of dishes meant for kids.
+The Pancake Bakery is the most tourist-heavy on the list, but nevertheless, a solid favorite for their extensive menu of truly massive pancakes, bite-sized poffertjes and wide array of dishes meant for kids.
 It also has the most variety of non-pancake dishes for the pancake averse, from soups and salads to omelets and sandwiches.
-Bonus: it's just a stone's throw from the Anne Frank Huis, which partly explains its popularity, but it is still a solid choice for a hearty lunch.
+Bonus: It's just a stone's throw from the Anne Frank Huis, which partly explains its popularity, but it is still a solid choice for a hearty meal.

 Tweede Egelantiersdwarsstraat 24

 This pancake house–obviously from the name–isn't Dutch at all.
-However, it does deserve an honorable mention as my favorite pancake house in Amsterdam.
+However, it does deserve an honorable mention as a favorite pancake house in Amsterdam.
 Japanese Pancake World specializes in the Osaka specialty of okonomiyaki: a pancake made of wheat and yam flour batter with shredded cabbage mixed in, then topped with any number of extras.